Aeprox/ESPLogger/README.md

 * No power savings included (yet!)

 # Known issues
-1. Some cheap chinese modules come with incorrect silkscreen and wrong pin-numbering.
-Double-check
+1. Some cheap chinese modules come with incorrect silkscreen/wrong pin-numbering.
+Double-check!
 2. The esp8266 can't connect to AES-protected networks (afaik? user input is welcome!)
 3. Weird crashes?
 Memory issues?
 Send us a an issue report on github please.